Best-selling cars 2024: The UK's most popular models of the year

 At the top of the Sportage range is a plug-in hybrid model developing 261bhp through its combination of 1.6-litre petrol engine and electric motor.
 A non-plug-in hybrid is available on this generation Sportage, as well as mild-hybrid petrol models and a diesel, so all buyers will be catered for whatever their fuel preference.

-It’s up against polished rivals such as its cousin, the Hyundai Tucson, as well as the VW T-Roc, Tesla Model Y, Nissan Qashqai and Ford Kuga, so competition in this sector is fierce.
+It’s up against polished rivals such as its cousin, the Hyundai Tucson, as well as the VW T-Roc, Tesla Model Y, Nissan Qashqai and Ford Kuga, so competition in this sector is fierce, and that makes the fact that it was the second best-selling car of 2024 — and nearly as popular as the more affordable Puma — all the more impressive.

-An all-time high for the Nissan Qashqai in terms of sales came in 2022, with it becoming the UK’s best-selling car, though its popularity continued through 2023 and it finished last year as the UK’s second most popular model.
+An all-time high for the Nissan Qashqai in terms of sales came in 2022, with it becoming the UK’s overall best-selling car, though its popularity continued through 2023 and it finished last year as the UK’s second most popular model.
+In 2024 it slipped to third but that still marks it out as an incredible success story.

 The Qashqai helped popularise the crossover genre, having a bigger impact on the types of cars we drive than almost any other car launched this century.
-SUVs and crossovers now dominate sales.
+SUVs and crossovers now dominate sales, as the top five most popular cars of 2024 demonstrates.

 But there’s no denying that whether buying new or used, the Qashqai is a decent and able family car, with good fuel economy, a smart design and lots of tech at an affordable price.
 Plus it’s built in Sunderland.

-We don’t often see the Juke — the Qashqai’s smaller sibling — in the top 10, so Nissan will be delighted that it has two of its crossovers in the 10 best-selling cars for 2024.
+We haven’t often seen the Juke — the Qashqai’s smaller sibling — in the top 10 before 2024, so Nissan will be delighted that it had two crossovers in the top four best-selling cars of 2024.

 The Juke has been a bit of a Marmite car in the past but the second generation model is an objectively more attractive proposition and the introduction of a hybrid version has clearly caught the eye of many new car buyers who value fuel economy and low running costs.